viviensiu/LLM-project/README.md

 ```

 ## Running the application (using docker compose)
-This is for reproduction of the AZ900 Study Buddy application.
+This is for reproduction of the AZ900 Study Buddy application only.
 * Create a new folder on your Desktop: `AZ900_study_buddy`.
 You could of course use another folder name and location, but by following this guideline it helps you to remember where you have saved it to!
 * Download this zip file to the `AZ900_study_buddy` on your Desktop.
 * Unzip the downloaded zip file.